igorsenam/commdominium-backend/README.md

 <br>
 This project is using NodeJS with Express to build the API and we have MySQL in the AWS cloud.
 <br>
-The front-end part was creted by my teammate [Bruno Andrade](https://github.com/brunomsa)
+The front-end part was created by my teammate [Bruno Andrade](https://github.com/brunomsa)

 ## How to use